AUCOHL/Fault/INSTALLING.md

 ```

 ## Both
-You'll need the dev branch of Pyverilog install with pip.
+You'll need Pyverilog

-`python3 -m pip install https://github.com/PyHDI/Pyverilog/archive/develop.zip`
+`python3 -m pip install pyverilog`

-You'll also need to install Atalanta if you want to use it for test vector generation.
+You can optionally install Atalanta if you want to use it for test vector generation.

 ```bash
 EXEC_PREFIX=</usr/local/bin> sudo ./atalanta_build.swift